An official website of the State of Oregon

 As part of their balanced approach to assessment, educators throughout the Smarter Balanced Assessment Consortium have refined a

 formative assessment process and developed instructional supports for students.
 Each dimension of the formative assessment is elaborated below.
-(Click the picture on the right for a short video on Understanding the Formative Assessment Process).

 What does this mean?